 - 1 T smoked BBQ sauce

 - Heat the oil in a large pan and sauté the onion for 4 minutes until soft and translucent.
 Add the garlic and spring onion and cook for 1 minute.
-Add the curry powder and stir for 30 seconds, taking care not to burn the spice.
+Then, add the curry powder and stir for 30 seconds, taking care not to burn the spice.

-- Add the mashed butternut and stir and until combined.
+- Next, add the mashed butternut and stir and until combined.
 Add the flour, a heaped spoonful at a time, and stir well.
 Stir in the drained tuna until well combined.
 Season with salt and pepper.

 - Switch off the heat and allow the mixture to cool slightly until cool enough to handle.
 In a tray or plate, mix the extra flour and breadcrumbs.
 Heat a nonstick pan with enough oil for shallow frying.
 Shape 2 T spoonful of the mixture into a ball using your hands.
 Repeat with the remaining mixture.